KANSAS INTERCOLLEGIATE ORCHESTRA

 The KIO performs at the KMEA In-Service workshop every other year, alternating with Kansas Intercollegiate Band (KIB).

-Friday, February 24, 2023 – KMEA Convention
+Friday, February 28, 2025 – KMEA Convention

-All rehearsals and the performance will take place on Friday, February 24, leaving Thursday and Saturday open for KMEA ISW attendance.
+All rehearsals and the performance will take place on Friday, February 28, leaving Thursday and Saturday open for KMEA ISW attendance.

-Friday, Feb.
-24, 7:30pm, Century II Concert Hall
+Performance: Friday, Feb.
+28, 7:30 pm, Century II Concert Hall

 Participation

 All string players from Kansas colleges are invited to participate.
 The auditions are for seating purposes only.
-The deadline for submission of your video auditions is December 16, 2022.
+The deadline for submission of your video auditions is December 6, 2022.

-$25 participation fee (with lunch included) is due before the first rehearsal.
+$25.00 participation fee (with lunch included) is due before the first rehearsal.
 See payment info below.

 Prepare one piece and scale representative of your playing ability (you can use a piece you are working on for your instrument juries).

-Record a video of your performance, and upload it to YouTube.
+Record a video of your performance and upload it to YouTube.
 You can upload it as unlisted.

 Payment Info